Great to have you, Rush Limbaugh, serving humanity would have my brain tied behind my back just to make it fair.

 Retroactively for seven years.

-You just raise taxes on yourself.
+You just raised taxes on yourself.

 Soundbite number, let's see, number 18.

-Larry Cudlow, do you really think it's a good idea?
+Last night on CNBC on the Kudlow report, Larry Kudlow, do you really think it's a good idea?

-First of all, upper income people have very volatile income, particularly California.
+First of all, upper-income people have very volatile income, particularly California.

-Silicon Valley, you have a bad year, you could lose your income.
+Silicon Valley, you have a bad year.

 You never get the sales tax.

-This stuff's been tried time and time again.
+This stuff's been tried time and time again, Mr. Mayor, raising taxes on the rich.

 I understand it passed.